barrax63/sillytavern-kit/README.md

 - `./extensions` – Third-party SillyTavern extensions
 - `./ollama` – Ollama models and configuration

+> [!IMPORTANT]
+> The `./data` folder will be created using an encrypted mountpoint to preserve user data privacy.
+> You have to create this mountpoint by yourself or changing the volume back to local storage.

 ---

 #### 2. Start with CPU-only Ollama (default / portable)